-Using the following command, you will start integration into the install.wim image of update files that have already been downloaded and installed on another computer via the local network:
+Using the following command, you will start the integration of update files into the install.wim image that have already been downloaded and installed on another computer via the local network:

 Start /w for /R \\Win10x64AlreadyPatchedPC\C$\Windows\SoftwareDistribution\Download\ %f in (*.cab) do dism /image:C:\updates\mnt /add-package /packagepath:”%f”

 In this example, Win10x64AlreadPatchedPC is the name of the remote computer on which the necessary updates are already installed (the OS version and bitness must match).
 Of course, this computer should be accessible over the network, and your account should be added to the local administrators group on it.
 In the window that opens, you can watch the process of installing updates to the offline Windows image.
 DISM will try to add to your WIM image each CAB file file that was found on a remote computer.

 C:\Program Files (x86)\Windows Kits\10\Assessment and Deployment Kit\Deployment Tools\amd64\DISM.

 And the last step is to save the changes and unmount the Windows 10 image:

 You only have to copy install.wim to the source directory/virtual machine or rebuild the installation ISO image, e. g., using oscdimg,UltraISO or Dism++.